qba73/go-tm/README.md

-# Go Testing
+# 50 Go Testing Mistakes

 ![](cover.png)

-This repository contains the code examples for the book *Go Testing*, by Jakub Jarosz.
+This repository contains the code examples for the book *50 Go Testing Mistakes*, by Jakub Jarosz.